-We have engaged Fitch Inc., d/b/a Fitch Ratings ("Fitch"), a nationally recognized statistical rating organization ("NRSRO") as defined in Section 3(a)(62) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), to rate the Class M-1 Notes.
-The Class M-1 Notes are expected to receive a rating of at least BBB-sf from Fitch on the Closing Date.
-The rating of the Class M-1 Notes will address the likelihood of the payment of principal and interest on such Class of Notes according to its terms.
-Fitch will monitor the rating using its normal surveillance procedures and may change or withdraw its assigned rating at any time.
-No transaction party will be responsible for monitoring any changes to the rating on the Class M-1 Notes.
-See "Risk Factors-Investment Factors and Risks Related to the Notes-A Reduction, Withdrawal or Qualification of the Rating on the Class M-1 Notes, or the Issuance of an Unsolicited Rating On the Class M-1 Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes," "-The Rating on the Class M-1 Notes May Not Reflect All Risks" and "Rating of the Notes" in this Prospectus for more information regarding the rating.
+We have engaged Fitch Inc., d/b/a Fitch Ratings ("Fitch") and Moody's Investors Service ("Moody's), each a nationally recognized statistical rating organization ("NRSRO") as defined in Section 3(a)(62) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), to rate the Class M-1 Notes.
+The Class M-1 Notes are expected to receive a rating of at least BBB-sf from Fitch and at least Baa2 (sf) from Moody's on the Closing Date.
+Fitch and Moody's each will monitor its rating using its normal surveillance procedures and may change or withdraw its assigned rating at any time.
+No transaction party will be responsible for monitoring any changes to the ratings on the Class M-1 Notes.